 Our wonderful corporate partners support our work in a range of ways just like our friends at Dell EMC who have partnered with us for several years getting involved in activities from corporate volunteering to puppy sponsorship.

-In Summer 2019, Dell EMC kindly offered work experience to our Next Step Clients, a programme that aims to equip young people who are blind or vision impaired with the skills to manage the transition to life in college and work.
+In Summer 2019, Dell EMC kindly offered work experience to our Education into Employment course clients, a programme that aims to equip young people who are blind or vision impaired with the skills to manage the transition to life in college and work.

 Amy Sinnott, completed this work placement and went on to further impress the team at Dell EMC with her dedication, enthusiasm, and work ethic that she has recently been offered a graduate placement in 2020.